 The Instructions of Prometheus.
 A Short Story by Roger Van de Velde

-Next year, the American publisher Snuggly Books will publish an English translation of De knetterende schedels (Crackling Skulls), the much-acclaimed collection of short stories by the legendary Flemish author Roger Van de Velde, known for his stories written while he was interred in psychiatric institutions.
-The American-born Jonathan Reeder, based in Amsterdam, will translate Van de Velde’s book, from which you can read the short story The Instructions of Prometheus here for the first time in English, with a biographical introduction by Ellen Van Pelt.
+Next year, the American publisher Snuggly Books will publish an English translation of De knetterende schedels (Crackling Skulls), the collection of short stories by the 'maverick of Flemish literature' Roger Van de Velde, known for his stories written while he was interred in psychiatric institutions.
+The American-born Jonathan Reeder, based in Amsterdam, will translate Van de Velde’s book, from which you can read the short story The Instructions of Prometheus here for the first time in English.

 The Instructions of Prometheus